Support and advice

 Support

-You can access many of our facilities when you're working off campus, including email, filestore and some software:
+You can access many of our facilities when you're working off campus, including email, filestore and some software.

-The VPN is a secure connection that allows your computer to access the University network when you're working off campus.
+Our virtual private network (VPN) is a secure connection that allows your computer to access the University network when you're working off campus.
 Through the VPN you can:

 Two-factor authentication